CodeFluent vs Cursor

 Who each tool serves best — and when to pick the other one.

-- You want to improve code readability and maintainability.
+- You want to improve code readability and performance as you write

-- Free-tier limits are a blocker for your development needs.
+- Free-tier limits are a blocker for your development scale

 Individual developers or small teams using VSCode who want AI-assisted code completion and in-editor chat to speed up coding.